Charlie Gard's disease and legal case: An explainer

 A British court granted a fresh hearing earlier this month as the hospital said a team of doctors presented it with “new evidence relating to the potential treatment for [Charlie’s] condition.”

-Dr. Michio Hirano of Columbia University – who specializes in treating rare genetic disorders – met with the specialists treating Charlie on Tuesday.
-Great Ormond Street Hospital gave Hirano an honorary contract.
+Dr. Michio Hirano of Columbia University – who specializes in treating rare genetic disorders – met with the specialists treating Charlie last week.
+And the House Appropriations Committee voted Tuesday to give Charlie and his parents permanent residency in the U.S. as they sought treatment.

-Under the arrangement, Hirano and another doctor, whose name is protected by court order, are allowed to examine Charlie and have access to his medical records and hospital facilities.
+But as doctors and parents came head-to-head in court over Charlie’s future, it became too late for further treatment, Armstrong said.

-High Court Judge Nicholas Francis said he would be “open-minded about the evidence” presented to him at this new trial.
+"Due to the delay in treatment that window of opportunity has been lost," Armstrong said.

 Charlie’s case has drawn worldwide attention from religious leaders, celebrities and President Donald Trump.